Roughness-induced transition and turbulent wedge spreading: Introduction

-A complementary experimental view is provided by a tomographic PIV study by \citet{Ye-IJHFF-16}.
-Using measurements with $Re_{x,k} = 207\times 10^{3}$ and $Re_{kk} = 1170$, \citeauthor{Ye-IJHFF-16} observed small variations in wedge spreading angle, breakdown location, and streamwise streak spacing depending on roughness shape.\footnote{This $Re_{x,k}$ value is adjusted for the virtual leading edge using the $Re_{\theta}$ value at $x_k$ quoted by \citet{Ye-PhD-17}.} Just behind the roughness, two pairs of counter-rotating streamwise vortices develop and a low-speed region along the symmetry line is unstable to strong Kelvin--Helmholtz-like vortices.
+In \citeauthor{Ye-IJHFF-16}'s experiment, two pairs of counter-rotating streamwise vortices develop just behind the roughness and a low-speed region along the symmetry line is unstable to strong Kelvin--Helmholtz-like vortices.
 Outboard of the central features, trailing legs of a horseshoe vortex are associated with stationary streamwise vorticity that generate low-speed flow on their upwash sides similar to the low-speed streak observation by \citet{Kuester-ExpFluids-16}.
 Further downstream, high-speed streaks emerge further outboard where tertiary vortices produce downwash.
-Additional sets of streamwise vortices with alternating senses of rotation are also be observed.
-These measurements clearly show an alternating pattern of vortices lead to a repeating pattern of low-speed and high-speed streaks, exactly consistent with DNS results. \citeauthor{Ye-IJHFF-16}\ report half angles of $6.4^{\circ}$, $5.5^{\circ}$, and $5.2^{\circ}$ for cylinder, square, and hemisphere roughness, respectively.
-The distance from the first to second emergence of a low-speed streak is approximately $53\,\delta^*_k$ for a cylindrical roughness and $74\,\delta^*_k$ for a hemisphere, longer than the equivalent distances that can be inferred from the DNS results by \citet{Chu-AIAA-12}.
+Additional sets of streamwise vortices with alternating senses of rotation can also be observed.
+These measurements clearly show an alternating pattern of vortices lead to a repeating pattern of low-speed and high-speed streaks, exactly consistent with DNS results.

 Hotwire measurements by \citet{Kuester-ExpFluids-16} and \citet{Berger-TSFP-17} give the frequency spectrum of velocity fluctuations at various locations in the flow.
 These confirm the findings by \citet{Ergin-AIAAJ-06} that roughness-induced transition occurs due to a high-frequency instability above and wrapping around the sides of low-speed streaks.
-These fluctuations are clearly associated with the unsteady vortices observed by \citet{Ye-IJHFF-16} and similar to those above the low-speed streaks in various DNS studies.
-To establish that breakdown results from an instability process, \citet{Berger-TSFP-17} performed a linear-stability analysis of a two-dimensional slice of a low-speed streak as a basic state and found the most-unstable frequencies in good agreement with the measured fluctuation spectrum.
+These fluctuations are clearly associated with the unsteady vortices observed by \citet{Ye-IJHFF-16} and are similar to those above the low-speed streaks in various DNS studies.
+To establish that turbulent wedge spreading results from an instability process, \citet{Berger-TSFP-17} performed a linear-stability analysis of a two-dimensional slice of a low-speed streak as a basic state and found the most-unstable frequencies in good agreement with the measured fluctuation spectrum.